-But spending that amount of money to ship it back to them probably makes it not a good investment to even bother with the effort.
+But spending that amount of money to ship it back to them probably makes it not worth the effort.

-But yes, the ePacket is really the only reason that dropshipping from China exists in the first place.
+The ePacket is the only reason that dropshipping from China exists in the first place.

-And considering today’s political climate in the U.S., it could be only a matter of time before this type of shipping agreement is in the crosshairs of the trade conversations between the U.S. and China.
+Considering today’s political climate in the U.S., it is only a matter of time before this type of shipping agreement is in the crosshairs of the trade conversations between the U.S. and China.

-And really, there isn’t really any good reason why these shipments from China should be subsidized in the first place.
+And to be honest, there isn’t really any good reason why these shipments from China should be subsidized in the first place.